 The project began following the sudden, tragic death of an inspirational local man called Manophet – also known as, Lone Buffalo.
 Manophet spent his life helping others and contributing toward the clearance of UXOs.
 In his spare time, he taught English in his home and touched many people with his generosity and selflessness, which is why the project was named after him.

 How does Stray get involved?

-Stray have been sponsoring Class 5a every year since 2015.
-It costs us just $1500 USD to provide a teacher’s salary to teach 6 hours of English per week and all class materials such as text books and stationary.
+Stray has been sponsoring Class 5a every year since 2015.
+It costs us just $1500 USD to provide a teacher’s salary to teach 6 hours of English per week and all class materials such as textbooks and stationery.
 We regularly receive updates from the class we sponsor, including photos and teachers reports on the students.
-Any Stray passengers keen to visit Phonsavan can hop-off in Luang Prabang and make their own way there via public transport.
+Any Stray passengers keen to visit Phonsavan can hop off in Luang Prabang and make their own way there via public transport.

 What’s in store for the future?

 The future is bright at Lone Buffalo!
 Currently, there are more than 50 of their students studying at universities in Laos, China and Vietnam.
 In 2017, the first Lone Buffalo graduate began his career as a radar technician (with help from the Lone Buffalo employer introduction meetings).
 Students are continuing to excel in their studies, continue producing films and playing football outside of class and we can’t wait to see the number of Lone Buffalo graduate successes grow year after year.